giorgi-o/SkinPeek/README.md

 - ✔ Automatically imports new skins from the latest Valorant updates
 - ⬛ Hide your Valorant username from the message using `/settings`
 - 🌍 Skin names are automatically translated to any language that Valorant supports
+- ✨ ...and much more!
 - 🛠 For bot admins:
   - Really easy to set up
   - Optimised for performance and reliability
   - Highly configurable in `config.json`
-  - Toggleable login and shop queues to prevent rate limiting
+  - Login queue and shop cache systems to prevent rate limiting
-  - Shop cache to prevent fetching the same user's shop twice
-  - Used by large shop bots, highly scalable
   - Fully supports sharding (required for 2500+ servers)